DHT, the apex male hormone.

 Exercise is one of the most beneficial things we can do for our health and androgens.

-Exercise, when done right, stimulate the production of androgens in the muscles themselves as well as increase testicular testosterone production and conversion to DHT.
+Exercise, when done right, stimulates the production of androgens in the muscles themselves as well as increases testicular testosterone production and conversion to DHT.

-In this study, weight lighting, including explosive exercises, significantly increased 5-alpha reductase.
+In this study, resistance training, including explosive exercises, significantly increased 5-alpha reductase.
 After 12 weeks of following the training program, the men experienced a 58% increase in DHT (R).

 Not only weight training can increase DHT, but almost all kinds of physical activity (except the exhausting overtraining type), such as walking, jogging, springing, HIIT, swimming, hiking and so on (R, R, R, R).

-Creatine supplementation is shown to increase DHT significantly by 56% (after 7 days of creatine loading in rugby players), while testosterone levels were not affected (R).
+Creatine supplementation in male rugby players is shown to cause a significant increase in DHT by 56% (after 7 days of creatine loading in rugby players), while testosterone levels were not affected (R).

 Once creatine levels are saturated in the body it really doesn’t matter when you take it, but I still take mine post-workout, as there is a study that shows superior gains that way.

 Boron is a non-essential mineral that increases testosterone and DHT.
-Some studies show that boron increase estrogen and others show that it decrease estrogen.
-So if you do get estrogenic symptoms from boron, it would be best no to take it (R).
+Some studies show that boron increase estrogen and others show that it decreases estrogen.
+So if you do get estrogenic symptoms from boron, it would be best not to take it (R).